LitiumAB/Samples/Samples/Use legacy custom panel in 7.4/README.md

 ## Instructions

-1. Assuming the legacy Custom panel we have were defined as [SamplePanel.ascx](Resources/SamplePanel.ascx) and [SamplePanel.ascx.cs](Resources/SamplePanel.ascx.cs)
+1. Assuming the Custom panel we have were defined as [SamplePanel.ascx](Resources/SamplePanel.ascx) and [SamplePanel.ascx.cs](Resources/SamplePanel.ascx.cs)

 1. Create a [ASPX page](Resources/SamplePanelPage.aspx) to use that User control.